ga-chicago/wdi-12-project-4/README.md

 # WDI Project 4: Group Project:

-**Build a web-based, CRUD application using Python and Django, in groups.**
+**Build a web-based, CRUD application using Python with Django and React, in groups.**

 ## Groups: